 Oil and gas high pressure pipelines (greater than 700 kPa) that operate solely within Alberta's borders are regulated by the Alberta Energy Regulator (AER) under the Pipeline Act and Pipeline Rules.
 The AER regulates more than 422,000 km of oil and gas pipelines throughout Alberta.
 The majority of pipelines in Alberta carry natural gas or oil effluent (production from oil wells).

 This document is primarily concerned with provincial high-pressure oil and natural gas pipelines that are owned or operated by energy companies.
 Appendices A-C provide more information on pipelines that are not regulated by the AER: gas utility pipelines, rural gas distribution pipelines, urban gas distribution pipelines, and oil and gas pipelines that cross provincial borders.
-Utility pipelines operated by investor-owned utilities are regulated by the Alberta Utilities Commission (AUC), rural gas distribution lines are regulated by the Rural Utilities Section of Alberta Agriculture and Forestry, and oil and gas pipelines that cross provincial or international borders are regulated federally by the National Energy Board (NEB).
+Utility pipelines operated by investor-owned utilities are regulated by the Alberta Utilities Commission (AUC), rural gas distribution lines are regulated by the Rural Utilities Section of Alberta Agriculture, Forestry and Rural Economic Development, and oil and gas pipelines that cross provincial or international borders are regulated federally by the National Energy Board (NEB).

 |Type of Pipeline||Approvals||Enforcement|